Welcome to MMU Pole Dancing!

 Am I too overweight to take part?

-Fitness is not really an issue, as you will get fitter the more you practice, but be aware that you might find it difficult to start.
+Fitness is not an issue, as you will get fitter the more you practice, but be aware that you might find it difficult to start.
 All pieces of equipment are fully weight-baring and safety-tested, so weight is not an issue.
+All body types are welcome, anyone can pole dance!

 Is it stripping/lap dancing?